-In making decisions with respect to any element of an NEO's compensation, the Committee considers the total current compensation that such NEO may be awarded and any previously granted unvested equity awards.
+In making decisions with respect to any element of an NEO's compensation, the Committee considers the total current compensation that such NEO may be awarded.
 The Committee's goal is to provide compensation that is reasonable in relation to the Company's compensation philosophy and objectives when all elements of potential compensation are considered.

 The Company generally does not employ senior executives pursuant to employment agreements, and none of the NEOs currently has an employment contract.
-However, the Company entered into restrictive covenant agreements during 2015 with each of Ms. Magee and Mr. Barber.
+However, the Company entered into restrictive covenant agreements during 2015 with each of Mr. Barber and Ms. Magee and during 2022 with Mr. Engquist (McDowell).
 Each of the restrictive covenant agreements provides that, during the NEO's employment with the Company and for a period of 12 months following a termination of employment for any reason, the executive will not engage in any business that competes with the business of the Company, solicit customers or other business relationships of the Company or its affiliates or solicit the services of any person who was an employee or independent contractor of the Company within six months prior to such solicitation.
-The restrictive covenant agreements also include an assignment of intellectual property rights in favor of the Company and, for an indefinite period following any termination, require the executive to cooperate in Company-related litigation.
-The agreements each also prohibit the executive from making remarks that disparage the Company and its affiliates.
-In consideration for their entering into the restrictive covenants agreements, Ms. Magee and Mr. Barber each received a one-time grant of restricted stock, as described in further detail below.
+The restrictive covenant agreements also include an assignment of intellectual property rights in favor of the Company and, during employment and for an indefinite period thereafter, require the executive to keep confidential any confidential information relating to the Company or its affiliates and cooperate in Company-related litigation.
+The agreements also prohibit the executives from making remarks that disparage the Company and its affiliates during employment and for an indefinite period thereafter.
+In consideration for their entering into the restrictive covenant agreements, Mr. Barber and Ms. Magee each received a one-time grant of restricted stock.